-A fee of \$200 per day may be charged to students in the Practical Nursing and Associate Degree in Nursing program for an unexcused make-up clinical day.
-A fee of \$25 per hour may be assessed for an unexcused make-up lab or simulation experience.
+A fee of \$200 per day will be charged to students in the Associate Degree in Nursing program for an unexcused make-up clinical day.
+A fee of \$25 per hour will be assessed for an unexcused make-up lab or simulation experience.